pankleks/pm2-health/README.md

 * `probes` - object describing PMX metrics to be monitored (optional).
 See [Metrics monitoring](#metrics-monitoring)

-* `probeIntervalM` - how often PMX metrics will be tested in minutes (optional).
-If not set, 1 minute is used
+* `probeIntervalS` - how often PMX metrics will be tested in seconds (optional).
+If not set, 60 seconds is used

 * `addLogs` - if `true` app logs will be added as mail attachement (optional)